pure-data/pure-data/doc/1.manual/pdmanual.md

 beginning to make sound, since memory allocation and disk operations may take long enough to cause audio buffer overruns or underruns.
 Pd provides two ways to define new arrays, as "graphs" and "tables".
-In either case the array has a pre-defined name and size (i.e., number of points).
+In either case the array has a predefined name and size (i.e., number of points).
 Elements of the array are stored as floating-point numbers, 4 bytes apiece

 If you use an array to store a one-second sound at 44.1 kHz you will need 176